 In order to increase the stakeholder feedback to NGS regarding products and services, the PSC will also be empowered to seek such input directly (within Federal Advisory Committees Act (FACA) guidelines).
-Furthermore, NGS will continue to make use of the County Scorecard process - a vital tool in assessing the geographic breakdown of NGS' effectiveness on a county-by-county basis.
+Furthermore, NGS will continue to make use of the County Scorecard process-a vital tool in assessing the geographic breakdown of NGS' effectiveness on a county-by-county basis, though new tools for evaluating more local or more statewide information should ultimately be developed.

-Last, but certainly not least, NGS must continue to expand the knowledge base of its employees while ensuring that critical institutional knowledge is retained.
-Quite simply, this will require money to be set aside regularly for educational and training opportunities (including, but not limited to, NGS annually setting budgeting to sponsor long-term training, continuing education, sabbaticals and visiting scientists).
-Furthermore, critical tasks will be identified and an achievable succession planning strategy will be developed which becomes one of the critical documents of consideration during the development of annual performance plans.
+Last, but certainly not least, NGS must continue to expand the knowledge base of its employees, while ensuring that critical institutional knowledge is retained.
+Quite simply, this will require regularly setting aside money for educational and training opportunities (including, but not limited to, annual NGS budgeting to sponsor long-term training, continuing education, sabbaticals and visiting scientists).
+Furthermore, critical tasks will be identified, and an achievable succession planning strategy will be developed and will become one of the critical documents of consideration during the development of annual performance plans.